tjg/invader-detector/README.md

 One place is
 [user.clj](https://github.com/tjg/invader-detector/blob/c6126b53561284ec4b5a710cebd25e32f60cfda1/dev/src/user.clj#L34),
-a developer sandbox that's likely convenient than the CLI.
-Simply evaluating the whole buffer will print results in the REPL, as well as save images & matches to a temp dir.
+a developer sandbox that's likely more convenient than the CLI.
+Simply evaluating the whole buffer will print results in the REPL, as well as save images and matches to a temp dir.

 It calls
 [run.clj](https://github.com/tjg/invader-detector/blob/c6126b53561284ec4b5a710cebd25e32f60cfda1/src/industries/tjg/invader_detector/run.clj#L154),
-which coordinates this app's sources/processors/sinks pipeline:
+which coordinates the sources/processors/sinks pipeline:

 ![Source/processor/sink diagram](doc/images/invader-detector-IO.png)

-`pixel-matrix`: 2D vector representing a radar sample or pattern.
+`pixel-matrix` is a 2D vector representing a radar sample or pattern.

 ```clojure
 [[0 0 0 1 1 0 0 0]